 Fifth Choice: MOGINSOK 4X 2.5GbE Intel I225-V

-- 【CPU&Ports】MOGINSOK Firewall PC with Gemini Lake 10th Gen Intel Celeron J4125 Quad cores Four threads 2.0GHz up to 2.7GHz 4MB cache with Intel UHD Graphics 600,supported AES-NI .
+- 【CPU&Ports】MOGINSOK Firewall Appliance Router MGSRCJ4 with Gemini Lake 10th Gen Intel Celeron J4125 Quad cores Four threads 2.0GHz up to 2.7GHz 4MB cache with Intel UHD Graphics 600,supported AES-NI .
 Support HDMI+VGA Dual Display,2xUSB 3.0

-- 【Intel Ethernet I225-V 2.5GbE】This PFsense Firewall Router with 4*Intel I225 Network card Suppot 2.5GbE, bring you more faster and professional network usage(some system suppliers maybe have not released compatible driver to match yet, suggest to install newest version of following systems: pfSense CE 2.6.0/plus 23.01, OPNsense 22.1, OpenWrt, ROS7, ESXI, Proxmox, CentOS etc).
+- 【Intel Ethernet I225-V 2.5GbE】This Firewall Router with 4*Intel I225 Network card Suppot 2.5GbE, bring you more faster and professional network usage(some system suppliers maybe have not released compatible driver to match yet, suggest to install newest version of following systems: compatiable with pf-sens CE 2.7.X/plus 23.0X, OPNsense 22.1, OpenWrt, ROS7, ESXI, Proxmox, CentOS etc).

 This nice little package comes with plenty of RAM and hard drive space pre-installed.
 You just install pfSense and go!
 Also great if you are looking for 2.5GbE ports.